Frequently Asked Questions:

 My answer on this is just to begin.
 If you feel it stirring and you want to write to sort things out for your own self or to pursue it professionally, there is no way to start except to start.
 One paragraph, one page.
 You have to begin somewhere.

-I write occasionally at night after my kids are in bed, and these are rarely my best posts, but I see this blog as one huge rough draft and a journal with lots of fits and starts that might stay right here forever or might string together to something greater one day.
+I see this blog as one huge rough draft and a journal with lots of fits and starts that might stay right here forever or might string together to something greater one day.
 You have to get over the idea of perfection as a writer, otherwise you will never complete a single sentence.
 This is sometimes hard for me as I’ve expanded readership a bit, but I put expectation out of my head and ask what I need to purge out of my own heart on any given day.
 I always start there.
 I observe and I feel and I follow the flow.
 I never know where a piece will end when I write that first line.
 My conclusion is always a surprise to me.
 The more you write the better you will get at it, and the more you will need it as a necessity.
 I write now because I have no choice.
 I get itchy and anxious when it’s been too long.

 From a professional writing and editing standpoint, I have a regular date with my writing in bed on weekend mornings when my kids are away at their dad’s.
 (Every other weekend.)
 I sit and write with my dog to my right and my coffee to the left.
 I don’t get up until the hard work is done.
 This is the time when I work on what will be submitted for a bigger readership and do the difficult work of revision.